themesberg/flowbite/content/components/chat-bubble.md

 {{< /example >}}

 ## Clean file attachment

+Use this example to show a file attachment and a download button with a transparent background.

 {{< example id="noframe-pdf-chat-bubble-example" class="flex justify-center" github="components/chat-bubble.md" show_dark=true iframeHeight="420" >}}
 <div class="flex items-start gap-2.5">